intellectivelab/docs.intellectivelab.com/_docs/tutorials/how-to-add-page-to-doc-portal/how-to-create-page.md

 Create folder `secondary-page-name` to place images and downloads for this subpage.

-# Viewing page in local environment
+# Viewing Page In Local Environment

 To open page in local environment:
 - run Docker